ucasdp/BiTSC2/README.md

 ## Usage
-The steps executed by BiTSC2 are concentrated in the script "*code/BiTSC2_run.R*" file:
+The steps executed by BiTSC2 are concentrated in the script *BiTSC2_run.R*:
 1. Input the total reads matrix and the mutant reads matrix *D* and *X* and squencing depth *psi*.
 If there is genome segment information, it can be used as input information to improve the accuracy of the estimation.
 If not, assign variable *segment* as *NULL*, that is, use locus specific segments (each gene/ SNV locus as a segment) to update the CNA genotype matrix *L*;
 2. Initialize the prior parameters (the parameter initializations are in "*code/specify_pars.R*" file);
 3. Carry out MCMC sampling (see the script "*code/sampler.R*" for the main sampling process), then the samples used for inference are stored in the "*temp_out/seed1_K\*.Rdata*" files;